sclasen/akka-kafka/readme.md

 Commits offsets at a configurable interval, and also after a configurable number of messages are processed, or also programatically.

+The consumer allows asynchronous/concurrent processing of a configurable bounded number of in-flight messages.

 use
 ===